Ousmanerabi/Template_code_library/README.md

   }
 }
 ```

-Apply imputation using the valid neighbors.
+##### 7.2: Apply imputation using the valid neighbors to replace outliers.

-In this example, the median method has been selected as the outlier detection algorithm.
+In this cases, the `Median Absolute Deviation` method has been selected as the outlier detection algorithm.

 Please replace `outliers_halper` with your chosen method.